retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 ---

 ## How to raise tech levels
-As you battle monsters, you gain Te
+As you battle monsters, you gain Tech points.
+Your Tech Levels raise as you collect more points.
+Switch characters frequently so each one achives high Tech levels.

 ## MP and double triple tech
+Each member needs to have the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3OTU0NDU1OSwtMTc3MzI5OTE0LDE5OD
-MwNTY5MzJdfQ==
+eyJoaXN0b3J5IjpbMzcxOTAyMjE4LC0xNzczMjk5MTQsMTk4Mz
+A1NjkzMl19
 -->